The Consequences of Martin Luther King Jr.’s Canonization

 That second truth makes some of the annual celebration of King an exercise in absurdity.
 Most modern memorials take stock of King around the “I Have a Dream” speech in 1963—likely his popular zenith in the eyes of white onlookers—and few bother to look beyond that speech or the contents of a few passages.
 Even fewer peer into his early or late years.
 They miss the fraught political landscape of his death, the “white backlash” that he warned about, and the ways in which his legacy was whitewashed from the very beginning as a way to blunt his more pointed economic and societal critiques.

 The third point follows.
 There were several policies that King not only advocated for, but that he found were necessary to reverse the evils of white supremacy.
-He outlined these policies specifically and often in full detail.
+He outlined these policies specifically, and often in full detail.
 He sought race-specific measures such as affirmative action, outlined support for universal jobs and housing guarantees in his “Freedom Budget,” and in speeches announced his support for universal health care.
 And while he did not necessarily advance a comprehensive view on immigration, he evinced a clear support for global citizenship and for America’s mandate to shoulder the burden of global antipoverty programs.
-In a 1964 speech in East Berlin, King made that position clear: “For here on either side of the wall are God’s children and no man-made barrier can obliterate that fact.
+In a 1964 speech in East Berlin, King made that position clear: “For here on either side of the wall are God’s children, and no man-made barrier can obliterate that fact.
 Whether it be East or West, men and women search for meaning, hope for fulfillment, yearn for faith in something beyond themselves, and cry desperately for love and community to support them in this pilgrim journey.”

 The way the country memorializes King today, it might be seen as a matter of partisan bias or controversy to point out that Pence, the White House, and supporters of the Trump administration stand firmly against the policies that King wanted.
 But this is not really a matter of opinion.
 The administration has eschewed any attempts at universal health care, sought to end affirmative action as it is implemented, and has looked to walk back existing measures to ensure affordable housing; the president’s history as a public figure is tied to alleged violations of the Fair Housing Act for which King advocated; and Trump has referred to developing nations as “shithole countries.”
 Not only does the administration’s policy agenda come completely into conflict with King’s, it is rooted firmly in a conservative movement that built itself in opposition to King.

 That Pence and other standard-bearers within this movement can regularly lean on King’s legacy is a consequence of how the civil-rights leader has been canonized.
-When President Ronald Reagan signed the holiday into law, in 1983—reversing his own objections to the holiday, and earlier to King himself—he signaled that America had accepted King in its pantheon of similarly revered leaders: people such as George Washington and Abraham Lincoln.
-But in order to do so, his legacy had to be repackaged in a way similar to theirs.
-While in both of those cases, the truths about American slavery are conveniently stripped away, the popular history of King must erase the three truths about him.
-In that historical amnesia the current political status quo operates, doomed to rediscover him only once a year.
+When President Ronald Reagan signed the holiday into law, in 1983—reversing his own objections to the holiday, and earlier ones to King himself—he signaled that America had accepted King in its pantheon of similarly revered leaders, people such as George Washington and Abraham Lincoln.
+But in order to do so, King’s legacy had to be repackaged in a way similar to theirs.
+While in both of those cases, the truths about American slavery are conveniently stripped away, the popular history of King must erase these three truths about him.
+In that historical amnesia, the current political status quo operates, doomed to rediscover King only once a year.

 We want to hear what you think about this article.
 Submit a letter to the editor or write to letters@theatlantic.com.